princesingh2024/Capstone_Sem3/DEPLOYMENT.md

 4. **PORT**: Render will set this automatically to 10000

-### Frontend (Render)
+### Frontend (Vercel)
-In your Render frontend service dashboard, set this environment variable:
+In your Vercel project dashboard, set this environment variable:

 1. **VITE_API_URL**: Your backend URL
    ```
    https://capstone-backend.onrender.com
    ```

+Note: The vercel.json file should automatically set this, but you can also set it manually in Vercel dashboard.

 ## Deployment Steps